Digital-Education-Hub/dehsi2022online/content/_index.md

 ![Digital Education Summer Institute Logo](/images/dehsi2021.png)

-Welcome to the **Digital Education Hub Summer Institute Online Workbook**.
+Welcome to the Digital Education Hub Summer Institute.

-This website is the online version of the printed workbook for the DEH Summer Institute.
-This is also where you will be able to enter in your responses from your workbook.
-You can either enter your responses in directly into the corresponding activity or type it over from your written notes from your printed workbook.

-The website is set up to mirror the structure of the workbook.
-Use the navigation items to move through the workbook.
+This website will be used as a guide throughout the sessions that you will be participating in over the next couple of days.
+It is meant to document your thoughts as well as provide information about presenters, key concepts, and activities.
+We ask that you follow along with the guidebook while participating in corresponding sessions.

-We look forward to working with you during the Summer Institute!
+We look forward to collaborating throughout the Summer Institute and beyond!

 ## How To Use This Online Workbook